What Living in Hawaii Is Really Like: An Honest Guide from a Mainland Transplant

 Downsize Before You Move

 Shipping a container of belongings to Hawaii is expensive.
 Really expensive.
 Use the move as an opportunity to purge.
-Sell the heavy furniture, the winter coats, and the snow gear.
+Sell the heavy furniture, the winter coats, the snow gear.
 You will not need most of what you own on the mainland.
 Start fresh with less stuff and buy what you need once you arrive.

 Be Humble